 Most fruits are OK for dogs, but just keep them in small quantities and in moderation as they have more sugar and can add extra calories to your dog’s diet.
 Here are some Pit Bull health approved fruits.

 - cherries and plums (pits are toxic)

 - grapes (and raisins)

 - citrus fruits (may cause upset stomach)

 Your Pit Bull health should be a priority.
+Be sure to put in the effort to research what dogs can eat and you’ll be glad you did.
 Pit Bull advocacy groups like Kennel to Couch work with community partners to establish new perks for the Pibble Package that comes at no cost to adopting families when a sponsored pit bull is taken home.
 Check out a sponsored Pit Bull here!